scsm-ua/kirtan-guide-en/songs/pralaya-payodhi-jale-dhritavan-asi-vedam.md

     śrī-jayadeva-kaver idam uditam udāraṁ
     śṛṇu sukha-daṁ śubha-daṁ bhava-sāram keśava dhṛta-daśa-vidha-rūpa jaya jagadīśa hare

 Oh Keśava!
 Oh Lord of the universe!
-Oh Lord Hari, who have assumed these ten different forms of in- carnation!
+Oh Lord Hari, who have assumed these ten different forms of incarnation!
 All glories to You!
 Oh readers, please hear this hymn of the poet Jayadeva, which is most excellent, an awarder of happiness, a bestower of auspiciousness, and is the best thing in this dark world.

 #### 12